-- Helping to manage money while they’re unwell, if they’d like you to.
+- Helping them manage money while they’re unwell, if they’d like you to.

 - Helping them keep a routine, including regular meals and sleeping patterns.

 During a manic episode, they may do things that feel embarrassing, strange or upsetting to you.
-It can be helpful if you try to:
+You could try to:

-- Calmly discuss your feelings with them when they’re more stable.
+- Calmly discuss your feelings with them when they’re feeling able to.

 - Explain how specific things they've done make you feel, rather than making general statements about their actions.